Abhishekkr93/Covid19-Social-Distancing-Detection/README.md

 #### DeepLearning (Used YOLO V3 Pretrained model for object Detection-(used filter for people indentification only)
 #### Centroid Tracking Algo (For object  tracking)

-## This is useful project for maintaining social distancing in Covid-19 Situation & Lockdown.
+## This is important Computer Vision And Image Processing project which is useful for maintaining social distancing in Covid-19 Situation & Lockdown.